Where Does Slab Tip-Over Risk Exist in Your Operation?

 Is slab tipping usually caused by operator error?

-Can slab safety systems reduce liability exposure?
+Can engineered safety systems reduce liability exposure?

 Are these solutions only for transport?